DevCabin/bhm-working/readme.txt

 == Description ==

-Starter Theme Based on Underscore S with a gulp file for Sass - with Woocommerce Support
+Starter Theme Based on Underscore S with a gulp file for Sass

 == Usage ==